Rock City waterfall in Chattanooga, TN

 Rock City is one of 3 popular attractions located on Lookout Mountain, a ridge which stretches 84 miles across Alabama, Georgia, and Tennessee.
-If you only have time for one attraction during your Chattanooga vacation, Rock City is by far the most impressive of the bunch.
+If you only have time for one attraction during your Chattanooga vacation, this is by far the most impressive of the bunch.
 Featuring beautiful gardens, ancient rock formations, 7 art installations, a 100+ foot waterfall, and a special section dedicated to fairy tales, it’s an enchanting experience for the nature lover.
-It’s no wonder National Geographic rated it as “one of the top 101 places to visit in the US.”
+It’s no surprise that National Geographic rated it as “one of the top 101 places to visit in the US.”
+Lookout Mountain is an easy roadtrip from many cities in the Southeast.
+I enjoyed a quick weekend drive to Chattanooga from Asheville.
+Highly recommend visiting if you love nature!

 The history of Lookout Mountain begins with the Cherokees.
 The Last Battle of the Cherokees took place in the 18th Century.
 Another notable historic event, The Battle of Lookout Mountain during The Civil War, took place on November 24, 1863.
 In the late 1800’s, Rock City was mostly known to hikers and geologists.